GreenGlobalDevs/ng-api/readme.md

 Return a collection of Player object

-The following parameters as available:
+The following parameters are available:

 - _search : String, optional
 - _key : String, optional.
 Must be a valid property of Player object.